Can You Exercise with a Prolapse?

 - Managing and reducing weight gain that contributes to straining of the PF muscles

-- Assists in an easier delivery for those who are pregnant
+- Assists in an easier delivery for those who are pregnant and smooth postpartum recovery

-- Exercise can even help treat constipation and promote healthy digestion thus negating the urge to strain on the toilet
+- Exercise can even help treat constipation and promote healthy digestion thus negating the urge to strain on the toilet.

 There is only so much that can be achieved with pelvic floor exercises.
 Pelvic floor muscle training however, includes functional exercises with the PF lift & relaxation (at the right times) integrated into the movement.
-This is something that is not usually taught in fitness centres to women who have recently had a baby, are pregnant or are approaching or past menopause or to women who have had gynaecological surgery (eg. hysterectomy).
+This is something that is not usually taught in fitness centres to women who have recently had a baby, are pregnant or are peri or post menopause or to women who have had gynaecological surgery (eg. hysterectomy).
 It also paves the way for you to return to sports, higher intensity exercise and more dynamic activities.

 Click the link to download your FREE mini guide “Ultimate Guide to exercising with Prolapse”. to learn how, when, why and what you should be doing and not doing!